 Register for Camp

 Parent Corner Overnight

 After you’ve registered, find out what you’ll need to pack, how to send mail, accessing your registration account, making changes, and more in our Parent Corner

 Camp Sweyolakan is accredited by the American Camp Association, meeting high standards in health, safety, and program quality.

 Camp Sweyolakan is located on 300 acres of forest on the shore of Lake Coeur d’Alene.
 It is only accessible by boat.
 Camp Fire Inland Northwest provides a variety of ways for campers to arrive at and depart from Camp Sweyolakan to and from the Spokane and Coeur d’Alene areas.

 Join us for an Open House in July to see Camp Sweyolakan in action.
-Ride on the boat to meet the staff, check it out and try out camp activities!
+Ride on the boat to meet the staff, check it out and learn about our summer schedule.

 Each year Camp Sweyolakan builds a team of more than 75 counselors, activity specialists, support roles, and supervisors to create the best possible summer for our campers.
 Summer Camp Job Listings